Research Article

 mg/kg of EAF, respectively, for an additional 28 days.
 Group IX was

-administered 60 mg/kg of lead acetate for a duration of 28 days, thereafter
+administered 60 mg/kg of lead acetate for 28 days, thereafter receiving 1 ml/kg

-receiving 1 ml/kg of distilled water.
+of distilled water.
 All therapies were delivered orally.
+Measured parameters

-substantial decreases in FSH, LH, testosterone, SOD, Bcl-2 levels in the lead
+decreases in FSH, LH, testosterone, SOD, Bcl-2 levels in the lead acetate

-acetate group, accompanied by elevated levels of MDA, 8OHdG, TNF-α, and Caspase
+group, accompanied by elevated levels of MDA, 8OHdG, TNF-α, and Caspase 3.
+The administration

-3. The administration of EEIG and EAF counteracted these alterations, with
+of EEIG and EAF counteracted these alterations, with increased dosages

-increased dosages demonstrating enhanced restoration of hormone levels and
+demonstrating enhanced restoration of hormone levels and reduced oxidative and

-reduced oxidative and inflammatory indicators.
-This study demonstrates that Irvingia
+inflammatory indicators.
+This study demonstrates that Irvingia gabonensis

 dose-dependent efficacy in restoring reproductive hormones, reducing oxidative